wormhole-foundation/xdapp-book/src/projects/evm-messenger/client.md

 # EVM Messenger Client

+Let's walk through a few of the elements of the EVM Messenger client you'll see in the project folders:

 ## Orchestrator.js
 A JS client that deploys and calls the functions of the two Messenger contracts on two chains.